-The Manager and the Sub-Investment Manager will not invest in issuers whose activities have been identified as breaching the OECD Guidelines, UNGC Principles, ILO Standards and UNGPs, captured through the Neuberger Berman Global Standards Policy.
+The Sub-Investment Manager will not invest in issuers whose activities have been identified as breaching the OECD Guidelines, UNGC Principles, ILO Standards and UNGPs, captured through the Neuberger Berman Global Standards Policy.

-The EU Taxonomy sets out a "do not significant harm" principle by which Taxonomyaligned investments should not significantly harm EU Taxonomy objectives and is accompanied by specific EU criteria.
+The EU Taxonomy sets out a "do not significant harm" principle by which Taxonomy-aligned investments should not significantly harm EU Taxonomy objectives and is accompanied by specific EU criteria.